e-n-f/datamaps/README.md

 <dd>Turn off anti-aliasing</dd>

 <dt>-1</dt>
 <dd>Draw every pixel at every zoom level.
-Zoom level 0 will be intolerably slow.</dd>
+Zoom level 0 will be intolerably slow.
+Does not automatically adjust the brightness ramp.
+Use -e instead.</dd>

 <dt>-4</dt>
 <dd>Drop 3/4 of the pixels instead of half of them with every zoom out from the base level.
-Low zooms look terrible.</dd>
+Low zooms look terrible.
+Does not automatically adjust the brightness ramp.
+Use -e instead.</dd>

 <dt>-M</dt>
 <dd>Mercator compensation.
 This raises the brightness at high latitudes.
 It ought to